Crossing the Caspian Sea by ship – From Baku to Aktau a ferry to the steppe of Kazakhstan

 We took this ferry in 2014, altough our experience is still valid, be sure to check this article on Caravanistan for the latest information.
-Moreover, seems that now the company has a website, so check it out, Caspian Sea Ferries.
+More information here.

 A ticket to Kazakhstan – the ferry from Baku to Aktau really exists!

-In a couple of hours all our plans are compromised, we don’t know what to do to Aktau, we have to somehow get through the Kazakh steppes in two weeks, the lenght of the Visa free regime in Kazakhstan.
-We need to reach Kyrgyzstan, the only visa free country bordering Kazakhstan.
+In a couple of hours, all our plans are compromised, we don’t know what to do to Aktau, we have to somehow get through the Kazakh steppes in two weeks, the length of the Visa-free regime in Kazakhstan.
+We need to reach Kyrgyzstan, the only visa-free country bordering Kazakhstan.
 We hope to find a train.

 Registration papers and some more bullshit

-We go to sleep awaiting to sail off (which I think will happen at least tomorrow morning), but after an hour somebody knocks on the door and tells us we have to go to the port police for passport control!
-But if we are on the ship already since 11 hours!
+We go to sleep waiting to sail off (which I think will happen at least tomorrow morning), but after an hour somebody knocks on the door and tells us we have to go to the port police for passport control!
+But if we are on the ship already for 11 hours!

 The ferry crossing on the Caspian: from Azerbaijan to Kazakhstan

-Indeed the food is so crappy, that some of the passenger take fishing rods out of we-don’t-know-where and begin fishing from the ship.
+Indeed the food is so crappy, that some of the passengers take fishing rods out of we-don’t-know-where and begin fishing from the ship.

-There are quite a few passengers, besides us and the Biritsh cyclists, there seems to be a sort of school trip, there are a lot of teenagers.
+There are quite a few passengers, besides us and the British cyclists, there seems to be a sort of school trip, there are a lot of teenagers.
 The best are, as usual, the truck drivers.
-Some of them are really friendly, there are two Georgians offering us Chacha, drinking with empty stomachs doesn’t seem a great idea though.
-We menage to find a truck ride from Aktau to Atyrau from an Azeri guy called Ibrahim.
+Some of them are really friendly, there are two Georgians offering us Chacha, drinking with empty stomachs don’t seem a great idea though.
+We manage to find a truck ride from Aktau to Atyrau from an Azeri guy called Ibrahim.

 The crossing goes like this, smooth and boring, and it only takes around 20 hours of actual sailing.

-We get down the ship around 10 pm and, after several unnecessary controls we leave the port with our passport stamped.
-We would have gladly waited 10 more minutes, since the entry stamp now says 11.50 pm, that meaning we lost one day of our total of fifteen just for ten minutes!
-Fourteen days left to cross 4.500km of steppe.
+We get down the ship around 10 pm and, after several unnecessary controls, we leave the port with our passport stamped.
+We would have gladly waited 10 more minutes since the entry stamp now says 11.50 pm, that meaning we lost one day of our total of fifteen just for ten minutes!
+Fourteen days left to cross 4.500km of the steppe.